-• Only the first 50 images attached to the page are exported to your Word document.
+- Only the first 50 images attached to the page are exported to your Word document.
 This is to prevent out of memory errors affecting your whole Confluence site.
-See for more information, and to find out how you can temporarily increase this limit using a system property.
+See - CONFSERVER-34211 If a page with big number of images Exported to Word, some images are invisible IN PROGRESS for more information, and to find out how you can temporarily increase this limit using a system property.